$38 to acquire a customer worth $400? Sustainable. $380 to acquire a customer worth $400? You’re racing toward bankruptcy.

 The CAC reality check

-Now you know your true customer acquisition cost.
-But the real question isn’t your CAC today.
+You know your true customer acquisition cost.
+The real question isn’t your CAC today.
 It’s whether your unit economics support the growth you want tomorrow.

 CAC is just one variable in a complex equation.
 You need the right CAC for your: